maghoff/cargo-license-hound/README.md

 What does it do?
 ================
-license-hound attempts to locate the LICENSE files of all crate dependencies of a rust project.
+license-hound attempts to locate the LICENSE files of all crate dependencies of a rust project so you can successfully comply with the conditions.
 It tries the following:

  1. Look in the downloaded crate for filenames that could be correct
  2. If not found, and the source repository is on GitHub, ask the